victorborda/software-dev-guide/README.md

     Another alternative that can be quite useful, especially when you have multiple data stores throughout the system, is better use of unique identifier strings.
 Guaranteed unique uuid strings can be a wonderful thing.
 Sure, if all the data is just in one relational database, then you will likely be adding some overhead and you're going to have to think more about things like how handle deletions (since you can't just rely on an ACID cascade).
 But the tradeoff is very often worth it, especially in any kind of event-driven system that has to handle/process/store lots of event data, since in such situations you likely need and want to not just jam all of that in one SQL database.

+    Use the Law of Demeter to guide your SRP architecture.

 Those are my top three guidelines for creating good code.

 ### The Code Review Process